compmix/Sonarr-IFTTT-Plex/setup/setup.md

 ### 2a.
 The easy way (script)

-Run the .\Get-PlexInfo.ps1 PowerShell) script and follow instructions.
+Run the [Get-PlexInfo.ps1](Get-PlexInfo.ps1) PowerShell script and follow instructions.
 It should give you this information:
 ```
 PlexToken=
 PlexServerID=